 Appendicitis is the most common cause of emergency abdominal surgery in children.

 The appendix is a small, hollow, worm-shaped tube that attaches to the large intestine.
-Appendicitis is an inflammation of the appendix; the appendix becomes hot, red, tender, and swollen.
+Appendicitis is inflammation of the appendix; the appendix becomes hot, red, tender, and swollen.

 A piece of food or stool lodged in the appendix can block the opening and start the swelling of appendicitis.

-Appendicitis is more common in boys than in girls, and can run in some families.
+It is more common in boys than in girls, and can run in some families.
 It is also more common with certain medical conditions, such as cystic fibrosis.
 Some have also suggested that it may be more common in children with a diet low in fiber.

 Appendicitis tends to be a bit more common in the autumn and spring, but it can occur year round.